Good Design Mat ters

 • Understand how users currently discover boba shops and drinks

-• Identify pain points around dietary transparency and menus
+• Identify pain points related to menus, dietary information, and filtering

-• Learn how mood, context, and aesthetics influence decisions
+• Learn how mood, context, and aesthetics influence boba choices

 Secondary Research – Competitive Analysis

-I analyzed platforms including Yelp, HappyCow, Eater, and OpenTable.
-While each excelled in specific areas (reviews, plant-based filtering, editorial content, reservations), none were designed specifically for boba.
-Dietary filters were inconsistent, menus lacked standardization, and vibe-based discovery was fragmented across social media.
+I reviewed food discovery platforms including Yelp, HappyCow, Eater, and OpenTable to understand existing patterns around search, filtering, and menu visibility.
+While each platform excelled in specific areas—such as reviews, plant-based filtering, or editorial curation—none were designed specifically for boba.
+Dietary filters were limited or inconsistent, menus lacked standardization, and vibe-based discovery was fragmented across social media rather than built into the product experience.

 Primary Research – User Interviews & Research Synthesis